joshtello/gameboy-emulator/README.md

 - [CMake Tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)
 - [SDL2 Wiki](https://wiki.libsdl.org/SDL2/FrontPage)

+## 🎉 What You've Accomplished

+**You now have:**
+- ✅ **Working CPU emulator** with 20+ instructions
+- ✅ **Memory system** with 64KB addressable space
+- ✅ **Graphics pipeline** with SDL2 integration
+- ✅ **160x144 window** (Game Boy screen size)
+- ✅ **Pixel-level drawing** capability
+- ✅ **Build system** with CMake and SDL2
+- ✅ **Foundation** for running Game Boy games

+**This is a HUGE milestone!** You've built the core systems that will eventually display Pokemon, Mario, and all your favorite Game Boy games! 🎮✨

-## Contributing
+## 🤝 Contributing

 This is a learning project, but suggestions and improvements are welcome!
+Feel free to:
+- Report bugs or issues
+- Suggest new features
+- Share your own implementations
+- Ask questions about the code

+## 📝 License

+This project is for educational purposes.
+Game Boy is a trademark of Nintendo.